BasPost/siriproxy-homewizard/README.md

 	  host: 'xxx.xxx.xxx.xxx'
 	  password: '.....'

-You have to change the switches names and id's for your situation in the file (`~/lib/siriproxy-homewizard`) The id's you can get using the 'get-sensors' command by opening the following url in your favorite browser:
+You have to change the switches and scene names and id's for your situation in the file (`~/lib/siriproxy-homewizard`) The id's you can get using the 'get-sensors' command by opening the following url in your favorite browser:
 (`http://<homewizard's ip adress>/<homewizard's password>/get-sensors`)